Flush toilet: Vacuum toilet

-Passenger train toilets, aircraft lavatories, bus toilets, and ships with plumbing often use vacuum toilets.
+Lavatories on trains, aircraft, buses, and ships often use vacuum toilets.
 The lower water usage saves weight and avoids water slopping out of the toilet bowl in motion.
 Aboard vehicles, a portable collection chamber is used; if it is filled by positive pressure from an intermediate vacuum chamber, it need not be kept under vacuum.

 Flushing systems

 The flushing system provides a large flow of water into the bowl.
 They normally take the form of either fixed tanks of water or flush valves.

 Flush tanks

 Flush tanks or cisterns usually incorporate a mechanism to release water from the tank and an automatic valve to allow the cistern to be refilled automatically.